List of Alien (franchise) characters: Carter J. Burke

 Carter J. Burke (Paul Reiser) is special projects director of Weyland-Yutani Corporation's Special Services Division and an antagonist in Aliens.
 After telling Ellen Ripley about her daughter's death and hearing her account of the Nostromo incident, Burke uses the information to have LV-426's colonists rendezvous with the Derelict and trigger an Alien outbreak.
 He persuades her to join the Colonial Marine expedition, to destroy (not extract) specimens, as an adviser in exchange for her regaining her flight license.
 Burke accompanies the squad aboard Sulaco to safeguard the company's investment in the terraforming colony.
 His ulterior motives are discovered by Ripley; his rationale is that the Aliens are an important species they cannot exterminate and the facility is a significant investment.
 Burke tries to have Ripley and Newt impregnated by imprisoned facehuggers, but the Colonial Marines intervene.
 Although most of the survivors press for Burke's execution, Ripley protests; the Aliens cut the power and use an architectural-design flaw to break into the room.
 He escapes, leaving the rest of the group to die, but is confronted and cornered by an Alien in the locked medical lab and his screams are heard by those outside.

 According to Reiser, Cameron cast him as a villain against type, but failed to surprise the audience owing to the character's demeanor and dialogue (appearing to be "a weasel") in his first scenes.
 In Alien Woman: The Making of Lt.
 Ellen Ripley, a 2004 literary analysis of the Alien franchise, Jason Smith and Ximena Gallardo-C. describe Burke as a "monster" who is the by-product of organizational culture and willing to have Ripley and Newt impregnated for capital gain because of their "'natural' wombs".
 In a deleted scene during Ripley's incursion into the Alien hive, shown in the 2010 Blu-ray edition of the Alien Anthology, she discovers a cocooned Burke who reveals that he has been impregnated; he begs Ripley to kill him, but instead she hands him a grenade for him to detonate.
+Burke will return in the 2024 Marvel Comics series Aliens: What If...?, in the storyline "What If...
+Carter Burke had lived?" written by Paul Reiser, his son Leon Reiser, as well as Adam F. Goldberg, Brian Volk-Weiss, and Hans Rodionoff, and illustrated by Guiu Vilanova, exploring an alternate continuity in which Burke survived the events of Aliens.